1.

 37.

 Alexander, J. J. G., L’Engle, Susan, & Guest, Gerald B. Smith, ‘Accident, play, and invention: three infancy miracles in the Holkham Bible picture book’, Chapter. in Tributes to Jonathan J.G.
-Alexander: the making and meaning of illuminated medieval & Renaissance manuscripts, art & architecture (Harvey Miller Publishers, 2006).
+Alexander: the making and meaning of illuminated medieval & Renaissance manuscripts, art & architecture (Harvey Miller Publishers, London, 2006).

 38.